agentchuck/arkham/README.md

 Takes the defined arguments, but largely ignores them. :^) Also has several debugging options for generating output, etc.

+Running ./submitAll will run the executable against all files in input and submit the outputs via curl.

 # Workitems
 - Incorporate phrases of power.
+ - Require going down after a phrase to avoid loops.
+ - Would need a rotational loop checker to use yuggoth. :^\
 - WBN to have smarter algorithms, but mostly out of time.
  - Ideally could farm out different strategies to subprocesses on multiple cores and pick the optimal.
 Give up after -t seconds, etc.